Arcadia Spectacular: Spider

 The Spider stage at Glastonbury 2016.

 The Arcadia Spider is a 360 degree structure built from recycled materials.
 Its 'legs' are HM Customs and Excise scanning units, its 'eyes' are spy plane engines, its 'claws' are log grabbers, its 'body' is built from helicopter tails, and its DJ booth from jet engine blades.
 The DJ booth is suspended above the dancefloor.
 The Spider has several built in flame cannons able to shoot 50 foot flames, and is rigged with lights and lasers across its 'body'.
 Its 'arms' fire jets of CO_{2}, it is often given a 'skin' by video mapping and it is surrounded by a 360 degree sound field of PA speakers.

 Pangea

 Pangea is a 360 degree hemispherical stage with a re-purposed 140 tonne dock crane at its heart.

-The Afterburner

-The Afterburner is a 360 degree structure built from recycled materials.
-Its central focus is a flaming spire with multi level, radial platforms extending to a 360 degree inward facing sound system.

 The Bug

 The Bug is a 6 wheeled, amphibious stage built from submarine moulds and an Alvis Stalwart.
 The stage appeared at the closing ceremony of the 2012 Paralympics.